Sober Living Homes: the Optimal Foundation For a Rewarding Life in Recovery

 2. Fear of returning to your old life, role, and habits

-When you first leave detox or an inpatient treatment you might fear to return to your old lifestyle and routine.
+When you first leave detox or inpatient treatment, you might fear to respond to your old lifestyle and routine.

 The executive lifestyle is demanding and rigorous.
 The demands upon you can take a toll on health and well-being.
 The old you found solace in happy hours and open bars.
 Now you need to find new ways to relax and ease your stress.

 Living in a house that supports recovery will help you develop a new routine.

 In a sober living home, you will learn ways to cope with stress.
 Peers can help you practice focusing on new coping strategies, such as:

 You can ease back into your old roles while living under a roof with a caring staff and community who want to see your recovery prevail.

 As your recovery grows stronger, you also serve to strengthen the community.
 It’s a win-win.

 You didn’t learn to drink your problems away in one night.
 It took practice and hard work to become dependent upon alcohol.
 It might have started while you were an undergrad and carried into your professional life.
 Surely, at some point, you felt obligated to drink with business associates.